Student Application, Admission and Enrolment Policy

 Last day to enrol

 You must enrol or re-enrol by the end of the first day of week one to avoid a late fee.
 International students who have not re-enrolled by Friday of week one will be reported to the Department of Home Affairs for failure to re-enrol.
-Domestic students who fail to re-enrol by Friday of week one and who have not arranged with the Student Centre to defer their course, will be withdrawn from the course.
+Domestic students who fail to re-enrol by Friday of week one and who have not arranged with the Student Centre to defer their program, will be withdrawn from the program.

 Online Re-Enrolments Procedure